ansys/DevRelDocs/2024R2_Test/motion_post_lib_doc_24-R2/getting_started_result_file_reader_using_py.md

-# Getting started with the Python language
+# Result File Reader using the Python language

 The Ansys Motion Standalone Postprocessor C# library can be used in the python code by using [Python.NET](https://pythonnet.github.io/) or [IronPython](https://ironpython.net/).